five spice healthy mashed sweet potatoes

 More Healthy Sweet Potato Recipes:

-If you try this paleo mashed sweet potatoes recipe, please be sure to come back and let me know!
-I love hearing from you!
+If you try this paleo mashed sweet potatoes recipe, please be sure to come back and let me know by leaving a star rating and review!

 I dare you to not fall in love with these paleo five spice healthy mashed sweet potatoes!
 They make for an easy side dish during the cooler months.